 When we were planning our trip to Boston, my brother said we have to visit Fenway Park and see a Red Sox Baseball game.

-I am way too easy to convince when it comes to a new experiences and was totally into it.
+I am way too easy to convince when it comes to a new experience and was totally into it.

 I did warn my brother: